 An estimated 22 million Americans lose valuable rest due to sleep apnea.
 Drs.
-Daniel Butensky, Richard Procopio, and David Dersh at the Dental Studios in Summit and Westfield, New Jersey, help treat sleep apnea and get you back to being your best at work, school and in your social life.
+Daniel Butensky and Richard Procopio at the Dental Studios in Summit and Westfield, New Jersey, help treat sleep apnea and get you back to being your best at work, school and in your social life.
 With custom-made oral appliances worn at night, the Dental Studios' team can curb the harmful effects of sleep apnea.
 To learn more, call or use the online booking tool today and set up an appointment at the Dental Studios.

 Are you snoring too much at night?
 Obstructive sleep apnea could be the cause.
 This disorder is characterized by disruptions in breathing lasting 10 seconds or more, leading to lack of sleep and other serious health complications.